Pylons/pyramid/docs/narr/traversal.rst

    matched, it is also possible to do traversal *after* a route has been matched.
 See :ref:`hybrid_chapter` for more information.

-.. warning:: In BFG 1.0 and prior versions, the root factory was
-    passed a term WSGI *environment* object (a dictionary) while in BFG 1.1+ it is passed a request object.
+.. warning:: In :mod:`repoze.bfg` 1.0 and prior versions, the root factory was passed a term WSGI *environment* object (a dictionary) while in :mod:`repoze.bfg` 1.1+ it is passed a :term:`request` object.
 For backwards compatibility purposes, the request object passed to the root factory has a dictionary-like interface that emulates the WSGI environment, so code expecting the argument to be a dictionary will continue to work.

-Items contained within the object graph are sometimes analogous to the concept of :term:`model` objects used by many other frameworks (and :mod:`repoze.bfg` refers to them as models, as well).
+Items contained within the object graph are sometimes analogous to the concept of :term:`model` objects used by many other frameworks (and :mod:`repoze.bfg` APIs often refers to them as "models", as well).
 They are typically instances of Python classes.

 .. _traversal_behavior: